leev/ngx_http_geoip2_module/README.md

 The module now supports nginx streams and can be used in the same way the http module can be used.

 ## Installing

+### Using prebuilt packages for stable NGINX (CentOS / RHEL)

+First install RPM repository.

+#### For CentOS 6:

+    sudo yum -y install https://extras.getpagespeed.com/release-el6-latest.rpm

+#### For CentOS 7:

+    sudo yum -y install https://extras.getpagespeed.com/release-el7-latest.rpm

+Then, to install NGINX and the GeoIP2 dynamic module, you would run:

+    sudo yum -y install nginx nginx-module-geoip2

+Then add the following at the top of your `/etc/nginx/nginx.conf`:

+    load_module modules/ngx_http_geoip2_module.so;

+More instructions on using GeoIP2 free databases in RHEL 7 can be found [here](https://www.getpagespeed.com/server-setup/nginx/upgrade-to-geoip2-with-nginx-on-centos-rhel-7).

+### Compilation (other platforms)

 First install [libmaxminddb](https://github.com/maxmind/libmaxminddb) as described in its [README.md file](https://github.com/maxmind/libmaxminddb/blob/master/README.md#installing-from-a-tarball).